Frequently Asked Questions

 3D Automated Breast Ultrasound (ABUS) can increase the rate of breast cancer detection by 35.7% in women with dense breast tissue.

-Some private health plans pay a portion towards the use of ABUS.
+Some private insurance plans pay a portion towards the use of ABUS.
+Please check with your provider.

 More information about where you can access ABUS can be found in the Screening Options Section